Custom executes are executables or batch scripts that can be run during a package transaction.

 Surround an argument with quotations if it contains any spaces.
 In the example below, the executable reads the path 'C:\path with spaces\' as one argument instead of three separate arguments.

 -open "C:\path with spaces\"

-A custom execute can invoke a Windows CMD shell by calling cmd.exe and specifying the /c option.
+Call cmd.exe and specify the /c option within a custom execute to invoke a Windows CMD shell.
 The custom execute invokes the specified command/executable program passed as an additional argument.

 Root: [System (32-bit)] Relative Executable Path: cmd.exe Arguments: /c "%Temp%\MyTempFile.bat"

 Calls a batch file installed by the package to the [Temp] directory.